Chapter 9 - MIDWINTER AND ITS WORK

 The steadiness of the temperature was a subject

 for debate.
-The stronger the wind blew, the less variation did the
+The stronger the wind blew, the less variation did

-that the wind
+upon the fact that the wind

 remained steady from the interior of the vast frigid continent.
 The air which flowed over the Hut had all passed through the same temperature-cycle.
 The atmosphere of the interior, where the plateau stood at an elevation of, say, eight thousand feet, might have a temperature -45 degrees F. As the air flowed northwards over Adelie Land to the sea, it would rise slowly in temperature owing to the increased barometric pressure consequent on the descending gradient of the plateau.
 At sea-level the temperature of the river of air would be, approximately, - 20 degrees F.